blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

     * Note: It may take a minute to load all your wallets
 ![alt text](https://github.com/BlocknetDX/blocknet-docs/blob/master/pictures/address_book.PNG "Logo Title Text 1")

-Now that your wallets are communicating with the BlocknetDX wallet you can proceed to starting the Block DX UI app.
+Now that your trader wallets are communicating with the BlocknetDX wallet you can proceed to starting the Block DX UI app.

-If your wallets are not populating, head to the "Problem Diagnosis" section before proceeding to the next step.
+If your trader wallets are not populating, head to the "Problem Diagnosis" section before proceeding to the next step.

 ## Block DX Start up